Copp’s late goal lifts Jets to 4-3 win over Blue Jackets

 Morrissey left the game a minute after Nyquist’s goal, and Beaulieu departed with four minutes remaining.

+“They did an amazing job and, honestly, it didn’t look like they were gasping for air.
+It didn’t look like treading water,” Wheeler said.

-The Jets got their second power play of the game early in the third period, but couldn’t break the tie.
+NOTES: The Blue Jackets outshot Winnipeg 29-19 through two periods. … The Jets got their second power play of the game early in the third, but couldn’t break the tie.
 They were 0 for 3 on the power play, while Columbus finished 3 for 5.

 UP NEXT